 This is where getting to know your baby and understanding their sleep pattern is important.
 Having the timings right will bring better naps & a better nights sleep.
 They will be less overtired, will find it easier to settle & generally sleep for longer periods.

 These wake periods change as your baby develops.
-For example, a 6 month old usually will be able to stay awake 2-2.5 hours between sleeps whereas a 12 month old would be 3-3.5 hours.
-With every child it is different however & sometimes morning wakeful periods and afternoon wakeful periods differ.
+For example, a 6-month-old usually will be able to stay awake 2-2.5 hours between sleep whereas a 12-month-old would be 3-3.5 hours.
+With every child, it is different however & sometimes morning wakeful periods and afternoon wakeful periods differ.
 So, get to know your baby and what their period is.